adammessinger/Ad-Astra-Ruby-on-Rails-Course/Week 1/Day 1/wk1_day1_notes.md

 * _Controllers_ -- Puts it all together

 The shorthand saying for the generally-accepted Rails best practice is "fat models, skinny controllers."
+One alternate approach is to have skinny models and controllers, but keep pieces of business logic in your `lib` directory.

-Represented visually (by Dustin Brown):
+MVC represented visually (by Dustin Brown):

 ![MVC visualization by Dustin Brown](http://images.learnhowtoprogram.com/mvc.jpg)